Vertexwahn/rules_oidn/README.md

 Building on macOS is currently not working.

 The goal of `rules_oidn` is not to reproduce a 1:1 binary compatible library that is equal to a CMake build.
-The focus is on the compilation of a working library that can be used in Bazel projects.
+The focus is on the compilation of a working library that can be used in Bazel projects and is close to the CMake build.
 The following table compares the precompiled version of OIDN to this Bazel build:

 | Dependency                            | Bazel                                     | [Precompiled Open Image Denoise v1.4.3](https://github.com/OpenImageDenoise/oidn/releases/tag/v1.4.3) |